libratbag/libratbag/doc/dbus.rst

         A list of permitted resolutions.
 Values in this list may be used in the :attr:`Resolution` property.
 This list is always sorted ascending, the lowest resolution is the first item in the list.

         This list may be empty if the device does not support reading and/or writing to resolutions.

-.. attribute:: ReportRate

-        :type: u
-        :flags: read-write, mutable

-        uint for the report rate in Hz assigned to this entry

-        If the resolution does not have the individual report rate capability, changing the report rate on one resolution will change the report rate on all resolutions.

-.. attribute:: ReportRates

-        :type: au
-        :flags: read-write, constant

-        A list of permitted report rates.
-Values in this list may be used in the :attr:`ReportRate` property.
-This list is always sorted ascending, the lowest report rate is the first item in the list.

-        This list may be empty if the device does not support reading and/or writing to resolutions.